RESEARCH

 THE CONVERGENCE ON HUMAN VIDEO

-But vision-only capture misses half the story.
-In contact-rich benchmarks, vision-only systems average 21% success rates on tasks like insertion and assembly.
-Adding tactile feedback pushes that to 71%.
-For the manipulation tasks that matter most — force-sensitive, bimanual, contact-rich — the data must include what cameras cannot see.
+But vision-only misses half the story.
+On contact-rich tasks, vision-only averages 21% success.
+Adding tactile pushes that to 71%.
+For force-sensitive, bimanual manipulation — the data must include what cameras cannot see.

 SCALING EGOCENTRIC VIDEO FOR ROBOT LEARNING